mdsoponhossain/gadget-quest-client-side/README.md

 - Trying to use Mongoose with mongodb.
 -Jwt is implemented and secure both the private route and server side api ;
 - Google and Email password Authentication is implemented using firebase;
+- react js is implemented
+-react router is implemented